Best Astrophotography Telescopes (2025)

 The Lagoon and Trifid Nebula region.
 RedCat 61 and ZWO ASI2400MC Pro camera.

 A compact, short focal length refractor in the 250-500mm range is an ideal choice for nebula photography.
-This is where I personally spend the most time in astrophotography, and the projects you can take on at this range are endless.
+This is where I personally spend most of my time in astrophotography, and the projects you can take on in this range are endless.

 Many of the most popular nebulae targets for astrophotography are quite large.
-A big telescope with a long reach is great for capturing a small portion of these nebulae up close, but to reveal the entire structure, a mosaic would be needed.
+A large telescope with a long reach is ideal for capturing a small portion of these nebulae up close, but to reveal the entire structure, a mosaic would be necessary.
 A wide-field instrument, such as the William Optics RedCat 51, can capture massive deep-sky objects like the North America Nebula in a single frame.

 The best part about using a small refractor telescope for astrophotography is that they are more forgiving in terms of tracking accuracy and balance.
 You will still want your system running as best as possible, but slight errors in tracking or balance are not as magnified as they are at high magnification.